Basic site setup configuration information can be found in the Site Setup article.

 The default cadence for crawling and testing sites is every seven (7) days.
 To slow this cadence, update the Days between crawls field.
 DubBot requires whole numbers, and the cadence can be seven (7) or more days.

 Selector to click on page load

-Delay after each page crawl (in seconds)
+Delay processing (in seconds)